Introduction

 Sign and Symptoms

-Fatigue, a hallmark symptom of acute leukemia, stems from the depletion of oxygen-carrying red blood cells, leaving the body deprived of essential energy.
+Fatigue, a hallmark acute leukemia symptom, stems from the depletion of oxygen-carrying red blood cells, leaving the body deprived of essential energy.
 This persistent tiredness, often accompanied by weakness, can significantly impact daily activities and quality of life.

 Bleeding abnormalities, another common manifestation of acute leukemia, arise from the disruption of platelet production.
 These abnormalities can range from easy bruising to excessive bleeding from the gums, nose, or other sites.
 Such bleeding events can lead to anemia, further exacerbating fatigue and weakness.